pncsoares/euro-millions-generator/README.md

 # How to use

+Open the web application url: https://pncsoares.github.io/euro-millions-generator/src

-Click in the "Generate" button every time you want to create a new key
+Then just click in the "Generate" button every time you want to create a new key

 As simple as that! ✅